CS61D/website/docs/Projects/proj-1-quickconvert.md

 Fortunately, we can still use more performant code in the browser by using [WebAssembly](https://www.youtube.com/watch?v=cbB3QEwWMlA) (a.k.a WASM), which allows us to run executable code written in languages more performant than JavaScript, such as C, in the browser.
 We will be using a [WebAssembly build of FFmpeg](https://ffmpegwasm.netlify.app/) to handle the image conversion in QuickConvert.

-For convenience and performance reasons, we will load the compiled WASM code into our application after our initial page renders.
+For convenience and performance reasons, we will load the compiled WASM code into QuickConvert after our initial page renders.
 After loading the WASM code, we will have access to a `FFmpeg` object, which gives us a JavaScript API to interact with the underlying FFmpeg WASM code.
 We will store this in a [React ref](https://react.dev/reference/react/useRef) so that we can access it.

 For your purposes, all you need to do is call this code snippet somewhere at the top of you application to load the FFmpeg code: